 Table 1 of this Technical Specification “Route information” indicates the provisional timetables for the 7 routes to be served by the vehicle according to the schedules provided by the Authorized Body (see Annex 1 to the Technical Specification “Provisional schedules for public transport route traffic”).
 The Carrier will provisionally be required to operate not less than 47 vehicles (4 midi buses and 43 two-axle buses) and a vehicle reserve of at least 10 percent (see Table 1) of this number, taking into consideration the technological parameters of the vehicles offered in the tender, respectively by type of vehicle.

-The names of the routes listed in Table 1, the route, and the length of the route may be subject to adjustment at the time of signing and/or execution of the procurement Contract.
+The names of the routes listed in Table 1, the route, the length of the route, and the type of vehicle may be subject to adjustment at the time of signing and/or execution of the procurement Contract.
 No changes to the terms of the Contract are required to change the name of the route, to change the route or to introduce an additional route.
 The arrangements for organising and operating the routes are set out in Annex 3 to the Contract.

 The planned total annual (12-month) mileage of the 7 routes (see Table 1) shall be 4,800,000 (four million eight hundred thousand) kilometres (of which the estimated mileage of the midi bus routes shall be 310,000 km, the estimated mileage of the two-axle bus routes shall be 4,490,000 km).
 The total annual mileage may be increased by no more than 30 (thirty) per cent or decreased by no more than 15 (fifteen) per cent from the planned provisional annual (12-month) total mileage of the routes referred to in this clause, in accordance with the procedures set out in the Contract.